See the MediaEval 2026 webpage for information on how to register and participate.

 Participants are invited to complete two tasks.
 While they may choose to complete only task 1, completion of task 2 is conditional upon prior completion of task 1.

-Task 1: “Enthymeme Detection” — Detecting the absence or presence of enthymemes in tweets (binary classification)
+Task 1: “Enthymeme Detection” — Detecting the absence or presence of enthymemes in tweets (three-class classification)

 Example: